carlsby/carlsby/README.md

 ## Usage

-Carlsby's Custom Dark Theme is ideal for:
+Carlsby's Purple Dark Theme is ideal for:

 - **Late-Night Work Sessions:** The dark background helps minimize eye strain while keeping you focused and productive.
 - **Coding:** With code-friendly syntax highlighting in subtle tones of purple, this theme is perfect for developers working in Visual Studio Code.